Los Angeles Web Series Festival: Controversy

 In 2015, after other LA-based web series festivals scheduled their events around the same time (including the HollyWeb Festival and Indie Series Awards), Ajakwe came under fire for enforcing an 'exclusivity clause' stating that all entrants "must withdraw their shows from HollyWeb Fest and their award consideration at the ISAs, or be disqualified from LA WebFest."

 The clause has since been the subject of controversy and derision in the web series community, with many calling it "anticompetitive" and "unreasonable."
 Ajakwe spoke to Snobby Robot about the issue, claiming it stems from earlier conflicts in 2012 when the Hollywood Web Series Festival planned their festival on the same weekend as the LA Web Fest.

 The Daily Dot also published a story about the controversy, writing: "The battle lines are drawn in the emerging web fest world, as the venerable LA Web Fest has drawn an exclusivity line in the sand for its 2015 entrants."

+Policy Reversal (2022)

+Upon the festival's relaunch in 2022, the exclusivity clause that previously barred entrants from participating in other web festivals was officially removed.
+The new administration replaced this with an "open network" model, establishing partnerships with international festivals such as the Marseille Web Fest and Rio WebFest.

+The festival currently utilizes a "Silver Ticket" exchange system, where award winners from partner festivals are automatically invited to screen at LA WEBFEST, and vice versa.
+Jean-Michel Albert, founder of the Marseille Web Fest and a critic of the previous policy, was named the festival's Honorary President in 2023, signaling the formal end of the isolationist policies.